Eileen Gu soars to gold in halfpipe to claim third medal of Games

 Gu, who has become the popular face of the Beijing Games, was in full command of the contest from the start, soaring above the pipe higher than any other skier as she nailed back-to-back 900s with advanced midair grabs.

-Gu has achieved that goal, picking up gold in Big Air, silver in slopestyle before nabbing yet another gold at Friday’s halfpipe.
+Gu achieved that goal, picking up gold in Big Air and silver in slopestyle before nabbing yet another gold at Friday.

+Asked if she would defend her titles in the next Winter Games, Gu left her options open, "I love skiing, I still would love to continue competing, but in terms of resources of time and what else I'm juggling, it just depends, right?" she answered at a crowded news conference

 The stands at the Genting Snow Park in Zhangjiakou, normally sparsely filled due to the pandemic, was packed with fans who began chanting Gu's name even before she dropped into the course.